wontgruber/wontgruber.github.io/pages/about.md

 #
 permalink: /about/
 ---
-Nick is a mapper, learner, and thinker currently living in Pittsburgh, Pennsylvania.
-He has spent time working or studying in environmental science, education, planning, geography -- and more recently programming.
-Nick enjoys playing with data to make maps that tell a story, make you think, or have a little fun (ideally all three).
-He also plays a lot of frisbee.
+I am a developer, mapper, and generally curious person currently living in Philadelphia, Pennsylvania.
+I have spent time working or studying in environmental science, education, planning, geography & GIS, programming, and software development.
+I enjoy playing with data to make maps that tell a story, make you think, or have a little fun (ideally all three).
+I also play a lot of frisbee.